 It absolutely does matter how you feel about yourself, including the image you see in the mirror.
 The point is to feel comfortable in your skin and your clothes!

-What does all this have to do with emotional eating?
+What does all this have to do with how to stop emotional eating?
 When you feel good about how you look, you're less likely to distract yourself with food.

 Sexy is not a size

 How often have you stopped yourself from getting ready or looking good because you didn’t feel good?

 Our minds often tell us, “I can’t believe you ate that!
 You’re disgusting.
 Everyone will look at you and know you have no willpower.”